Physics-Informed Spectral Modeling for Hyperspectral Imaging: Results

 \subsubsection{Interpretability}

-The explicit and transparent representation of components eases interpretation of inference conducted by \mname.
-For instance, the symbolic representation shown in Fig.~\ref{fig:spectral-curves} reveals that, for these example pixels (and likely also for other representatives of these classes) consecutive components tend to focus on increasing wavelengths, with $S_1$ operating around the green hue, while $S_5$ covering infrared wavelengths.
-Further insights, not shown here for brevity, can be obtained by, e.g., inspecting attribute importance using Shapley interaction values~\cite{shapiq}.
+The explicit representation of components eases interpretation of inference conducted by \mname.
+For instance, the parameters of $S_i$ shown for the example pixels in Fig.~\ref{fig:spectral-curves} reveal that consecutive components tend to focus on increasing wavelengths, with $S_1$ operating around the green hue, while $S_5$ covering infrared wavelengths.
+Further insights can be obtained by, e.g., inspecting attribute importance using the Shapley interaction values~\cite{shapiq}.

+Each encoder instance, by starting training from a random initial configuration of parameters, may in principle converge to different spectral components.
+To assess the replicability of this process, we trained and evaluated 10 models and examined the distributions of the four predicted parameters of skew normal functions.
+The median of per-image standard deviations for $\mu$ and $\sigma$ ($[0,1]$ range) were below 0.04, and below 0.09 for $\alpha$ and $s$ ($[-1,1]$ range).
+This stability shows that representation biases imposed by the skew normal functions and the low-dimensional latent space regularize the model effectively.